 Effective supervisory skills including performance management and hiring.

 Advanced scholarship and evidence-based practice expertise.

-Master’s degree with current knowledge, competence, and certification or recertification within the specialty.
-Master’s degree must be from an accredited institution recognized by the US Secretary of Education at the time the degree was conferred.
+Master’s degree from an accredited institution recognized by the US Secretary of Education at the time the degree was conferred.

 Formal education in curriculum, evaluation, and instruction.